sglanzer-deprecated/ember-cli-blanket/README.md

 Enable branch tracking in the html and json reporters by setting `branchTracking` to `true` in the main options within `blanket-options.js` (see above example).

-Only one reporter at a time is supported currently.

 Append ```?coverage``` to the HTML report URL to enable coverage.
 This option will enable the creation of the coverage data file when running within a continuous integration context.

 You can add this as part of the ```ember test``` command for a single run: